Mumps factsheet

 • encephalitis or meningitis – infection and swelling in and around the brain.

-Mumps is rare in Australia because of vaccination, but outbreaks still happen throughout the country.
+Mumps is rare in Australia because of vaccination, but outbreaks can still happen.

 Signs and symptoms

-Symptoms of mumps will usually show up 14 to 25 days after your child has been infected.
-Symptoms can include:
+Symptoms usually start 14 to 25 days after your child is infected.
+They can include:

 • fever